Last Updated 1/19/2021

 Since the financial crisis, the FSB has advanced a major program of financial regulatory reforms to address perceived shortcomings in the financial system exposed by the crisis while striving to create globally-consistent rules and a level playing field across countries and sector.
 The FSB has been tasked with providing recommendations and exploring how to treat global systemically important financial institutions (G-SIFIs) so as to try to prevent another financial crisis.

 The FSB defines G-SIFIs as "institutions whose distress or disorderly failure, because of their size, complexity and systemic interconnectedness, would cause significant disruption to the wider financial system and economic activity."
-G-SIFIs include global systemically important banks, or G-SIBs as well as global systemically important insurers, or G-SIIs.
-At the direction of the FSB, the IAIS published an assessment methodology for the identification of G-SIIs, and a set of policy measures that will apply to them.
+At the direction of the FSB, the IAIS established an assessment methodology for the identification of global systemically important insurers (G-SIIs), and a set of policy measures that would apply to them.

-In addition, the FSB has established a regular program of country and thematic peer reviews of its member jurisdictions.
-FSB jurisdictions undergo an FSAP (Financial Sector Assessment Program) administered by the International Monetary Fund every five years with FSB peer reviews taking place 2-3 years following a FSAP review.
-The U.S. most recently underwent an FSAP in 2015; it is scheduled to undergo its next FSAP in 2020.
+In addition to development and implementation of financial crisis reforms, the FSB assesses vulnerability to global financial stability and undertakes work on financial innovation, structural changes to the financial system and market and institutional resilience.
+As part of these efforts, the FSB has established a regular program of country and thematic peer reviews of its member jurisdictions.
 In August 2013, the FSB released its peer review report of the United States that confirms that the U.S. insurance regulatory system is effective at providing policyholder protection and ensuring the solvency of individual insurance companies.